UMN-CMS/HiggsAnalysis-CombinedLimit/README.md

 python makeFitPlots.py --twosigfit --bkgonlyfit --mass1 450 --model1 RPV --mass2 850 --model2 RPV
 ```

 This would extract the background-only fit as well as RPV 450 signal shape and RPV 850 signal shape.
 All these histograms get put into a ROOT file called `KELVIN_RPV450Combo16b.root`.
-Then we call `makeFitPlots.py` and ask it to show both signal shapes (thus we pass information about both signals---model and mass) and explicitly say we want background only.
+Then we call `makeFitPlots.py` and ask it to show both signal shapes (thus we pass information about both signals---model and mass) and explicitly say we want the background-only fit.